kolaban/mbio740-short-project1/README.md

 ### GC Content and statistical analysis

 The file(s) prochloro_R1_R2_B5_visualization.pdf/rmd contain the code and associated information used to analyze the genome recruitment as well as the statistical analysis.
+These files are available on the github repository.
 The tables for question 4 can be found in either a csv or tsv format with the directory "data".

 ### Examples of GC rich vs GC poor regions